fatso83/wmp1-node/README.md

 # Node lib for Casio WMP1
 > Simple client library for controlling the Casio WMP1.

+# CAVEAT: this is not ready!
+I have just started poking around with libusb.
+This is just my first commits.

 ## Installing

 ### Linux device permissions